steidinger/locale-calendar-plugin/readme.markdown

 Compatibility
 -------------

-So far the application was only tested on Android 1.5.
+So far the application was only tested on Android 1.5 and 2.3.
 Since the emulator does not contain the Google apps and the calendar provider is therefore unavailable testing on different versions of Android is rather difficult.

 Features